NVIDIA/NeMo-Skills/docs/pipelines/training.md

 When training on sequences >4k or so, it's recommended to use sequence packing and context parallel.
 Here is an example how to do that.
-Most of the parameters don't need to change, but the `global_batch_size` might need to be adjusted to be m times smaller than without packing where n is the average number of sequences per pack, that packing script outputs, e.g.
+Most of the parameters don't need to change, but the `global_batch_size` might need to be adjusted to be n times smaller than without packing where n is the average number of sequences per pack, that packing script outputs, e.g.

 ```